EmeraldBoyY2K6/discord.py-Advanced-Moderation-System/README.md

-# discord.py-Moderation-System-NSFW-Detection-
+# Advanced Moderation System
-My recipe of working Auto-Moderation System
+This is **</EmeraldDev06>**'s open source & advanced moderation system that includes NSFW detector Improvements must be made, since it's first version of the open source code
+- [ ] Support for Tempban
+- [ ] User-friendly guide on how to use it

 > [!NOTE]
-> You can fork this, improvise it.
+> You can fork this & improvise it.
 > This code has support for multiple servers (So, feel free to use it on multiple servers!)

 > [!IMPORTANT]